 Preparing Your Company’s Financial Statements

-Saklas & Co. can recommend either a review, or compilation engagement to you after discussing with you the purpose of your financial statements, and your company’s goals.
+Saklas & Co., CPAs can recommend either a review, or compilation engagement to you after discussing with you the purpose of your financial statements, and your company’s goals.
 A review or compilation describes an external accountant’s involvement with your company’s financial information.

 The engagements described below rely on accounting records provided by you.
 If you also require assistance with the completion of those records, we would be happy to offer our bookkeeping services to you.